-Good nutrition is the bedrock of child survival and development.
-Well-nourished children are better able to grow, learn, play and participate in their communities.
-They are also more resilient in the face of crisis.
+Good nutrition is the bedrock of child survival, growth, and development.
+Well-nourished children are better able to learn, play and participate in their communities.
+They are also more resilient in the face of illness and crisis.

 But there is more work to be done.
 Today, many children are not getting the nutrition they need to survive and thrive.
-This is especially true for the poorest and most vulnerable children: the youngest, the poorest and those trapped by humanitarian crises.
+This is especially true for the most vulnerable children: the youngest, the poorest and those trapped by humanitarian crises.

-At least one in three children under 5 is affected by malnutrition in its most visible forms: stunting, wasting and overweight.
+At least one in three children under 5 is affected by malnutrition in its most visible forms: undernutrition – both stunting and wasting – and overweight.

-Children affected by stunting – some 144 million under the age of 5 – are too short for their age, and their brains may never develop to their full cognitive potential, hindering their ability to learn as children, earn as adults, and contribute fully to their societies.
+Children affected by stunting – some 419 million under the age of 5 globally – are too short for their age, and their brains may never develop to their full cognitive potential, hindering their ability to learn as children, earn as adults, and contribute fully to their societies.

-Less visible forms of malnutrition, such as hidden hunger, can occur when children become deficient in essential vitamins and other micronutrients.
-These micronutrient deficiencies affect more than 340 million children under 5 globally, delaying their growth, weakening their immune systems and impairing their brain development.
+Less visible forms of malnutrition, such as hidden hunger, occur when children become deficient in vitamins and other essential micronutrients.
+These micronutrient deficiencies affect more than 340 million children under 5 globally, delaying their physical growth, weakening their immune systems, and impairing their brain development.

-Today, many countries are facing a double or triple burden of malnutrition – with concurrent problems of stunting, wasting, micronutrient deficiencies, and overweight.
+Today, many countries are facing a triple burden of malnutrition – with concurrent problems of undernutrition – both stunting and wasting -- micronutrient deficiencies, and overweight and obesity.

-Across regions, UNICEF nutrition programmes share a universal premise: Prevention comes first, in all contexts.
+Across regions and countries, UNICEF nutrition programmes share a universal premise: Prevention comes first, in all contexts.
 Where prevention fails, treatment is a must.

-UNICEF works to prevent all forms of malnutrition by improving children’s and women’s access to nutritious, safe, affordable and sustainable diets.
-We support quality nutrition, health, water and sanitation, and social protection services that keep children and women well nourished.
-And we protect, promote and support positive feeding, dietary and care practices for children and women.
+UNICEF works to prevent all forms of malnutrition by improving children’s access to nutritious, safe, affordable, and sustainable diets.
+We support essential nutrition services that keep children and women well nourished.
+And we protect, promote and support positive feeding, dietary and care practices for children, adolescents and women.

-Where prevention falls short, UNICEF prioritizes the early detection, treatment and care of malnourished children to help them survive, recover, and go on to live healthy and productive lives.
+Where prevention falls short, UNICEF promotes and supports the early detection, treatment, and care of malnourished children to help them survive, recover, and go on to live healthy and productive lives with dignity.

-Through nutrition programmes in 130 countries, we seek to reach children, adolescents and women everywhere – at key moments in life, when good nutrition matters most.
+Through nutrition programmes in 130 countries and 7 regions, we seek to reach children, adolescents and women everywhere – at key moments in life, when good nutrition matters most.

 Explore areas of our work